alythobani/obsidian-callout-commands/README.md

 ### Removing a callout

-To turn a callout back into regular text, run the `Remove callout from selected lines` command with the given lines selected:
+To turn a callout back into regular text, run `Remove callout from selected lines` with the given lines selected (make sure the callout header is on the first selected line):

 ![Unwrapping a callout block](./readme_assets/3-remove-callout.gif)